Internationalisation: drop your foreign accent

 Compensation techniques can, to some extent, help in solving pronunciation problems.
 Sometimes words that are difficult to pronounce can be avoided by choosing another less complex one and for subject related words that you really need to master, online dictionaries can offer a solution.
 Often a sound button will let you listen to English and American pronunciation of words.
 Try to repeat the word a few times, as practice makes perfect!
 Lastly, frequent exposure to English has been shown to improve proficiency in English.
 So, switch over to the BBC at night!

-Educational Development & Training offers the course ‘Teaching in the international classroom’ for teachers who are interested in the intercultural, language-related and didactic implications of teaching in the international classroom.
-The course will provide you with practical tools for teaching in an international context.
+Educational Consultancy & Professional Development offers the courses 'Teaching in the international classroom', 'Developing Intercultural Competences', and 'English Pronunciation' for teachers who are interested in the intercultural, language-related and didactic implications of teaching in the international classroom.
+These courses will provide you with practical tools for teaching in an international context.